lik3as/ncaparts/README.md

-TODO --> Implement useEffect on Sidebar for more pratical purposes TODO --> Serverless logic
+TODO --> Implement useEffect on Sidebar for more pratical purposes <br>
+TODO --> Serverless logic